skyh24/smartcontract-certification/challenge-0-simple-nft/README.md

 ![Screen Shot 2021-11-30 at 10 21 01 AM](https://user-images.githubusercontent.com/9419140/144075208-c50b70aa-345f-4e36-81d6-becaa5f74857.png)

-> Now you are ready to run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰
+Now you are ready to run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

+> It is okay if it says your contract is already verified.
+Copy the address of YourCollectable.sol and search it on goerli Etherscan to find the correct URL you need to submit this challenge.

 ---